Andrew Werner: San Diego Padres

 Werner was signed by the San Diego Padres as an undrafted free agent after the 2010 season.
 In 2011, Werner pitched for the Fort Wayne TinCaps and the Lake Elsinore Storm.
 In 2012, he pitched for the San Antonio Missions and the Tucson Padres before being called up to the majors for the first time on August 22, 2012.

 Oakland Athletics

-On November 16, 2012, Werner was traded to the Oakland Athletics with Andy Parrino for Tyson Ross and A.J.
+On November 16, 2012, Werner was traded to the Oakland Athletics with Andy Parrino in exchange for Tyson Ross and A.J.
 Kirby-Jones.

 On December 4, 2013, Werner was designated for assignment by Oakland, to clear room on the 40-man roster for recently signed pitcher Scott Kazmir.
-Werner cleared waivers and was outrighted to Triple-A Sacramento.
+Werner cleared waivers and was outrighted to the Triple-A Sacramento River Cats on December 12.

 Ottawa Champions

 Werner signed to play with the Ottawa Champions in the Canadian American Association of Professional Baseball in 2015.
-He became a free agent after the 2015 season.
+He made 22 appearances (21 starts) for Ottawa during the year, logging a 12-8 record and 3.36 ERA with 86 strikeouts across 144 2/3 innings pitched.
+Werner became a free agent after the season.

 Coaching career

 Werner began his coaching career as the head assistant coach at Illinois Central College.
-In 2017, Werner was the pitching coach at University of South Carolina Aiken.
-The following year he was named the pitching coach at Young Harris College.
-On August 16, 2019, Werner was named the pitching coach at Bradley University.
+In 2017, Werner was the pitching coach at USC Aiken.
+The following year he was named the pitching coach at Young Harris.
+On August 16, 2019, Werner was named the pitching coach at Bradley.